indigo-dc/tts/gitbook/admin.md

 the OpenId Connect user.
 Usually there is no need for a simple setup to change this setting.

-Provided with the Token Translation Service is a baisc IDH script, which uses a sqlite database to keep track of the virtually created users.
+Provided with the Token Translation Service is a basic IDH script, which uses a sqlite database to keep track of the virtually created users.

-The script location is `/var/lib/tts/idh/baisic-idh.py` and contains several settings.
+The script location is `/var/lib/tts/idh/basic-idh.py` and contains several settings.
 These settings can be modified (in the file).
 The most important settings are:
 * MIN_UID: the minimal uid to use for TTS users
 * MAX_UID: the latest uid to use for TTS users, set to 0 for unlimited
-* CREATE_LOCAL_ACCOUTNS: wether accounts should be created at the TTS server
+* CREATE_LOCAL_ACCOUNTS: wether accounts should be created at the TTS server

 ### OpenId Connect Provider